NativeScript/nativescript-cli/README.md

 `$ tns platform remove ios`

-Removes the platform specific project.
+Removes the deployment capabilities of a project for the specified platform.

 ##`prepare`<a name="preparecommand"></a>